misbahfarshad/Big-Data/README.md

 # Big-Data
-Projects done in Big Data at Booth School of Business
+Projects done in Big Data class at Booth School of Business

 Course Description:
 Course is about data mining: the analysis, exploration, and simplification of large high-dimensional datasets.